shaunmahony/chip-seq-tutorial/index.md

 ### What sequence motifs are found within peaks

-In this experiment antibodies against Reb1 protein have been used for immunoprecipitaion.
+In this experiment, antibodies against Reb1 protein have been used for immunoprecipitaion.
 The recognition site for Reb1 is `TTACCCG` ([Badis:2008](http://www.sciencedirect.com/science/article/pii/S1097276508008423) and [Harbison:2004](http://www.nature.com/nature/journal/v431/n7004/abs/nature02800.html)).
-To find out which sequence motifs are found within our peaks we first need to convert coordinates into underlying sequences.
+To find out which sequence motifs are found within our peaks, we first need to convert coordinates into underlying sequences.
 This is done using the **BED tools $rarr; GetFastaBed** tool:

 |         |
 |---------|